abpio/abp-commercial-docs/en/tutorials/mobile/react-native.md

 }
 ```

-- BookStoreScreen will be used for store `books` and `authors` page
+- BookStoreScreen will be used to store the `books` and `authors` page

-Add `BookStoreStack` to screens object in the `./src/components/DrawerContent/DrawerContent.js` file.
-DrawerContent component will be used for render menu items.
+Add the `BookStoreStack` to the screens object in the `./src/components/DrawerContent/DrawerContent.js` file.
+The DrawerContent component will be used to render the menu items.

 ```js
 // Imports..